MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     LIMIT 10;
     ```

-   The queries should be faster since they can use the already up-to-date
+   The queries should be faster since they can use the in-memory, already
-   results computed by the index.
+   up-to-date results computed by the index.

 1. To verify that an index is used, you can run explain on the queries: